Autism Seminars for Families

-These free sessions for parents and carers aim to help them, or those they support, to improve their self-esteem.
+These free sessions for parents and carers, including grandparents and other relatives, aim to help them, or those they support, to improve their self-esteem.

 Ideas will be offered on ways to enjoy the moment, see the positives in life and to set realistic goals for yourself or those you support.